x-drum/puppet-yum/README.md

  *gpgkey:*
    The URL for the GPG key, default: undef.

+ *includepkgs:*
+  Only packages matching one of the shell globs will be considered for update or install, default: absent.

  *mirrorlist:*
     The URL for the GPG key for this repository, default: absent.

- *exclude:*
-   Matching packages will never be considered in updates or installs for this repo, default: absent.

- *includepkgs:*
-  Only packages matching one of the shell globs will be considered for update or install, default: absent.

  *priority:*
    Priority of this repository from 1-99, default: absent.